 TrusSteel is the most accepted, most specified coldformed steel (CFS) truss system on the market today.
-No other building component combines strength, stiffness, fire resistance, insect resistance and design flexibility so well.
+No other building component combines strength, stiffness, fire and insect resistance as well as design flexibility so well.

-The unique, patented truss chord shape and Double-Shear[TM] fasteners, combined with multiple types of web shapes, make TrusSteel CFS trusses, pound-for-pound, the strongest and stiffest cold-formed steel trusses on the market.
+The unique, patented truss chord shape and Double-ShearTM fasteners, combined with multiple types of web shapes, make TrusSteel CFS trusses, pound-for-pound, the strongest and stiffest cold-formed steel trusses on the market.
 Not surprisingly, these same characteristics combine to create a light, economical steel building component having exceptional load-span capabilities, with clear spans in excess of 80 ft.

-Supported by powerful Alpine steelVIEW[TM] design and analysis software, TrusSteel CFS trusses provide reliable. economical structural solutions for almost every roof or floor application.
+Supported by powerful Alpine steelVIEWTM design and analysis software, TrusSteel CFS trusses provide reliable, economical structural solutions for almost every roof or floor application.